 1. Make your team objective known to your team members

 One of the most important strategies to motivate your team is having a vision.
 The challenge of attaining a goal will keep your team motivated to work.
-Without a clear goal, your team members can be seen as engaging projects without motivation.
-Goals are expected to communicated priority and consequently motivate productivity.
+Without a clear goal, your team members can be seen as engaging in projects without motivation.
+Goals are expected to communicate priority and consequently motivate productivity.
 This will give your team members foresight on what tasks must be done and when they are expected to be completed.

-To rightly define priorities, you must define the long term and short-term accomplishments.
+To rightly define priorities, you must define the long-term and short-term accomplishments.
 It is important to start by setting small, achievable goals.
-These small, feasible goals called short term goals can be used to achieve long term goals.
+These small, feasible goals called short-term goals can be used to achieve long-term goals.
 By the way, achieving these short-term goals will serve as further team motivation for more achievement.

-In setting team objectives and making it know to team members, important team values and work ethics can be incorporated to motivate your team.
+In setting team objectives and making them known to team members, important team values and work ethics can be incorporated to motivate your team.
 Such values and work ethics could include accountability, timeliness, tolerance, and so on.
 There must also be a breakdown of a person’s contribution to achieving your team’s objective.
 For instance, some persons would be required outside the work area, while some will be needed to undertake the digital requirements.
 This clear definition of an individual’s role will motivate them to function in their respective role without interruption.

 2. Familiarize yourself with individual team capacity and capability